Firefighters rescue dog from apartment fire in Winston-Salem

 Crews were called to 2336 North Cherry St. in response to a fire in progress, according to a tweet posted by the Winston-Salem Fire Department at about 9:15 a.m.

+Nobody was hurt, but two men lost their home.
+The American Red Cross is helping them find a place to stay.

 Heavy flames and smoke could be seen coming from inside the apartment.
-Nobody was hurt.
 Crews had the situation under control within about a half an hour.

 The fire department posted images to Twitter that showed firefighters rescuing a dog.
 The dog could be seen wrapped in blankets and near an oxygen tank.